 The Doctoral programme in Humanities combines 22 specialities coordinated by the Institute of History and Archaeology, the Institute of Estonian and General Linguistics, the Institute of Philosophy and Semiotics, the Institute of Cultural Research, the School of Theology and Religious Studies, and the Institute of Foreign Languages and Cultures.

-At the Faculty of Arts and Humanities, the next main intake is in May 2024.
+At the Faculty of Arts and Humanities, the main intake is in May.
+See here.

 Starting from the 2022/2023 academic year, in most cases, the admitted doctoral student will work as a junior research fellow at the university.
-In some cases, admission may be for a study place without a work contract.
 Details are specified under speciality admission information.
-Read more about status and funding of doctoral students.
+Read more about the status and funding of doctoral students.